jesusrobot0/first-steps-with-next/README.md

 ## Description

-This is a small project to test some of the features of Next.js 13+ at a high level, and so far, it looks great!"
+This is a small project to test some of the features of Next.js 13+ at a high level, and so far, it looks great!.

 ## How to Run